 Childrens picturebook with sensory pages - Mission To The Moon

-‘Mission To The Moon’
+‘Mission to the Moon’

 a sensory space story

-Written & illustrated by David Grigor
+Written and illustrated by David Grigor

 Discover your imagination in this book with sensory pages.

-In the book I ask 3 questions on Page 43:
+In the book there are 3 questions on Page 43, here are the questions and answers:

+How many times are a tambourine and shaker featured in the story?
 Answer: Tambourine - 11 times Shaker - 12 times

+How many times are Midnight and Boomer featured in the book?
 Answer: Midnight - 19 times Boomer - 18 times

 How many dolphins and seagulls are there around the ship when it lands - and why do you think the number was chosen?

-School/class reading sessions are being booked by teachers in the UK and the USA.
+School/class reading sessions are booked by teachers in the UK and the USA.
 If you are in another country worldwide please contact me via my website, Facebook or Instagram to discuss options.

 I am delighted to offer this as my career as an educator has spanned over 3 decades now.